Dr. Pitcairn’s Blog

-Animal Natural Health Center was founded by Richard Pitcairn, DVM, in 1986 as a clinical and teaching center in Eugene, Oregon for the understanding and use of homeopathic medicine in the treatment of disease.
-The use of excellent nutrition using home-prepared & raw foods was also emphasized.
-In 2002 Dr. Pitcairn retired from practice, and eventually moved to Sedona, Arizona where his wife, Susan, could explore her career in art.
-In Sedona, the ANHC Education Programs, dedicated to teaching and writing, was established.
+The veterinary practice, Animal Natural Health Center, was founded by Richard Pitcairn, DVM, in 1986 as a clinical and teaching center in Eugene, Oregon for the understanding and use of homeopathic medicine in the treatment of disease.
+The use of excellent nutrition using home-prepared & organic foods was also emphasized.
+In 2002 Dr. Pitcairn retired from practice and eventually moved to Sedona, Arizona where his wife, Susan, could explore her career in art.
+In Sedona, the Pitcairn Institute, dedicated to teaching and writing, was established.

 We offer several educational opportunities.
 A good place to start is our book, Natural Health for Dogs and Cats, long recognized as the leading book in its field.
+It has just come out as the 4th edition with a major re-evaluation of optimal nutrition and new recipes for the animals sharing today’s world.
 We have also posted some talks that Dr. Pitcairn has given at conferences.

-If you are a veterinarian or veterinary technician, we especially invite you to check out the ANHC Professional Course in Veterinary Homeopathy.
-This is a 130 hour classroom course leading to certification by the only professional organization exclusively for homeopathic veterinarians in North America, the Academy of Veterinary Homeopathy (AVH).
+If you are a veterinarian or veterinary technician, we especially invite you to check out the PIVH Professional Course in Veterinary Homeopathy.
+This is a 140 hour online course in which you gather from the experience of several veterinarians that have been doing homeopathic work for decades.

 I Really Didn’t Think It Would Work!